Replicating objects created with server-side encryption (SSE) using KMS keys

 The KMS key must be valid.
 The

-The following example shows a replication configuration, which includes optional configuration elements.
+The following example shows a replication configuration that includes optional

 </ReplicaKmsKeyID> </EncryptionConfiguration> </Destination> <SourceSelectionCriteria> <SseKmsEncryptedObjects> <Status>Enabled</Status> </SseKmsEncryptedObjects> </SourceSelectionCriteria> </Rule> </ReplicationConfiguration>